AlterClassIO/react-flix-challenge/README.md

 3. Install the dependencies: `npm install`

+4. Rename the `env.example` file to `.env` and paste your **API Read Access Token** in it

-4. Start the app in the development mode: `npm start`
+5. Start the app in the development mode: `npm start`

-5. Open [http://localhost:3000](http://localhost:3000) to view your React application in the browser
+6. Open [http://localhost:3000](http://localhost:3000) to view your React application in the browser

-6. Follow along with the lesson.
+7. Follow along with the lesson.

-7. Implement the project.
+8. Implement the project.

-8. Submit!
+9. Submit!